If an arm injury has set you back, we'll help you move forward

 What are the chances of my arm injury claim being successful?

-In order to make a claim successfully for an accident or illness, your solicitor must prove that another person or organisation (the defendant) is legally responsible (liable) for your injuries.
+To make a claim successfully for an accident or illness, your solicitor must prove that another person or organisation (the defendant) is legally responsible (liable) for your injuries.

 If your solicitor can demonstrate that the defendant is liable, and that your injuries resulted from their negligence, it is likely that your claim will succeed.